-An entry for the managed server domain directory is also created in the NM_HOME/nodemanager.domains file, where NM_HOME designates the node manager installation directory for the product installation on the remote machine.
-By default, this directory is located in WL_HOME/common/nodemanager.
+An entry for the managed server domain directory is also created in the NM HOME/nodemanager.domains file, where NM_HOME is the node manager installation directory for the product installation on the remote machine.
+By default, this directory is located in WLS_HOME/common/nodemanager.

 Note: By default, application files are not included in a managed server template created by using the pack command.
-If an application in the domain from which you created a managed server template was deployed by using the external_stage mode, the managed server domain directory that you create with the unpack command will not contain any of the externally staged applications.
-Before you start the managed server, you will need to make sure that it has access to the externally staged application files.
-For more information, see Controlling Deployment File Copying with Staging Modes in Deploying Applications to WebLogic Server.
+If an application in the domain from which you created a managed server template was deployed by using the external_stage mode, the managed server domain directory that you create with the unpack command does not contain any of the externally staged applications.
+Before you start the managed server, you must ensure that it has access to the externally staged application files.

+For more information, see the "Controlling Deployment File Copying with Staging Modes" section in the Deploying Applications to Oracle WebLogic Server guide.